HASS-Taskforce/Data_viz_workshop_2023/viz_workshop_content.md

 Features:
 * Filtering: User controls the data to be displayed by including or excluding certain categorial groups or values
 * Highlighting: Emphasises particular aspects of the data by highlighting specific values.
 Summarises values
-* Participating: Ask users to input data to produce a display quizzes and surveys.
+* Participating: Ask users to input data to produce a display as for example, quizzes and surveys.
 * Navigating: Accessing multiple views or gaining a more detailed display by zooming in.
 * Animation: Can give an spatial or temporal dimension to data.